Gender, Sexuality, & Women’s Studies

 - Modern India

-Sanjog Rupakheti is an Associate Editor for the journal Studies in Nepali History and Society
+Sanjog Rupakheti is an Editor for the journal Studies in Nepali History and Society.

 Work in Progress

-The Making of a Hindu Kingdom: Family, Law, and Power in Nepal (under contract with Oxford University Press)
+The Making of a Hindu Kingdom in Nepal: Family, Law, and Power in the Himalayas (under contract with Oxford University Press)

 “Beyond dharmashastras and Weberian Modernity: Law and State Making in Nineteenth Century Nepal” in Law Addressing Diversity: Pre-Modern India and Europe in Comparison.
 Thomas Ertl and Gijs Kruijtzer, eds.
-(Berlin: De Gruyter Academic Press, 2017).
+(Berlin: De Gruyter Academic Press, 2017), pp: 169-196.